sformel/csv-to-json-ld/README.md

 4. **Commit and Push Your Changes**
    - Go to the Source Control view (left-hand sidebar).
    - Enter a short message describing your edits.
-   - Click the ➕ icon to stage your changes.
    - Click **“Commit & Push”**.
    This will trigger an automatic build of your metadata on GitHub Actions.